Citroën C3

 The Citroën C3 is a supermini car (B-segment) produced by Citroën since April 2002.
-It replaced the Citroën Saxo in the model line up, and is currently in its third generation.
-The third generation model made its appearance in June 2016, and went on sale in January 2017.
+It replaced the Citroën Saxo in the model line up, and is currently in its fourth generation.
+Initial models of the Citroën C3 were built using the same platform as the Peugeot 206.
+The third generation model was released in January 2017, and has been developed alongside the Peugeot 208 since 2019.

-It is produced in a five-door hatchback body style, with the first generation also being produced in a two-door convertible version, called the C3 Pluriel.
-A three-door hatchback, with a similar design as the second generation, marketed as a premium model, was available as the DS3.
+The C3 is produced in a five-door hatchback body style, with the first generation also being produced in a two-door convertible version, called the C3 Pluriel.
+A three-door hatchback, with a similar design as the second generation, was available as the Citroën DS3 and marketed as a premium model.

-A mini MPV version of the C3 was announced in July 2008, called the C3 Picasso, and was unveiled at the 2008 Paris Motor Show.
-In South America, a mini SUV version, called the C3 Aircross, was produced and marketed only locally.
-In October 2014, the Citroën C3 was awarded most efficient small cars, with the premium car DS 3.
+A mini MPV derivative of the C3 was announced in July 2008, called the C3 Picasso.
+In South America, a mini SUV version called the C3 Aircross, was produced and marketed only locally.

-In September 2021, a separate model was introduced with the C3 nameplate for the Indian and South American markets bearing the CC21 internal codename.
+In September 2021, a new, low-cost model was introduced for the Indian and South American markets.
 During its introduction, Citroën CEO Vincent Cobée mentioned that the "C3" is the trade name for all Citroën B-segment hatchbacks around the world.
+This model was extensively modified and upgraded for the European market as the fourth-generation C3, which was introduced in October 2023.
+The third and fourth-generation C3 are available with a battery electric variant.

 First generation (FC/FN; 2002)

 After Jean-Pierre Ploué was appointed Director of the Citroën Design Center in 2000, he designed the C3 under the leadership of Donato Coco, who was already responsible for Citroën Xsara Picasso.

 The first generation of the C3 was launched at the 2001 Frankfurt Motor Show, as well as the 2001 Bologna Motor Show, and began marketing in January 2002, as a five-door hatchback.
 It was available with 1.1, 1.4 and 1.6 litre petrol engines, and 1.4 and 1.6 litre common rail diesel engines.

 All models came as standard with a five speed manual transmission, except for the Stop & Start model, which came with the SensoDrive gearbox, a five-speed automated manual transmission with paddle-shifters and manual and automatic modes.
 The top level was the only version that had the option of a four-speed hydraulic automatic transmission.

 In accordance with the PSA Group policy, the C3's chassis was used for the Peugeot 1007 and the Peugeot 207.
 Many components of the C3 are the same as those of the Peugeot 206.
 Some versions of the C3 feature a start-stop system that can automatically cut the engine when not needed to save fuel, such as in traffic, and restart it briskly to move on again.
-The vehicle was loosely styled after the Citroën 2CV.

 An offroad-looking model called C3 X-TR was marketed from 2005 to 2009.